 If I could photograph this moment – capture the music and lighting, the tree outside my window swaying so gently – you would understand the feeling in my chest.
-The colors and textures, the grey shag rug that keeps my body comfortable while I lay on the floor.
+The colors and textures, the grey shag rug that keeps my body comfortable while about his I lay on the floor.
 David Grey singing “This Years Love” while I watch the flame from a lavender and sage candle dance quietly next to me.
 Chris sleeps in the other room with our two dogs resting their head on him.

 I believe this moment is perfect.

 And I crawl inside myself into that little cocoon buried deep within.
 Where I can hibernate in the warmth of my own introspection and solitude.